-Jimmie Durham’s artistic research, as he has often stated, is interested in what happens “away from language”, in the relationship between forms and concepts.
-Working against Western rationalist logic, his practice is founded on uncertainty and paradox.
-Drawing, assemblage sculptures, installations and video —which he uses to record his performances – are the recurrent mediums in his work.
-Durham’s sculptural constructions are often combined with disparate elements, such as written messages, photographs, drawings and objects.
-Covering a broad range of topics in artworks as well as essays and poetry, the artist’s production is often laced with the agility of wordplay, a dry, highly critical humor and, above all, irony.
+In his artistic research, Jimmie Durham is interested in what happens “away from language”, in the relationship between forms and concepts.
+Working against Western rationalism, his practice is rooted in uncertainty and paradox.
+Durham creates in an array of mediums: drawings, installations, video —which he uses to document his performances—, and sculptural constructions often combined with written messages, photographs, and objects.
+Covering a broad range of topics in artworks as well as in essays and poetry, his production is often laced with the agility of wordplay, a dry, highly critical humor and, above all, insight.
 He consistently addresses the political and cultural forces that construct our contemporary discourses, the history of oppression, the futility of violence, and the powerlessness of the minorities in the world.
-Using both natural and artificial materials, Durham is particularly drawn to those that have been used throughout history as tools, exploring the intrinsic qualities of bones, wood, feathers, and stones that he finds and collects while taking walks.
-He uses stone as his primary material in underscoring the polemics of nature vs. culture, religion, architecture, and euro-centric ideas of history — specifically for its role in defining power dynamics of culture and society through architecture and ideas of monumentality.
+Jimmie Durham works with both natural and artificial materials, but he is particularly drawn to the intrinsic qualities of those that have been used throughout history as tools: stone, wood, bone, iron and glass.
+Stone is a primary material for Durham due to its role in defining power dynamics of culture and society through architecture and ideas of monumentality; He uses it to underscore the polemics of nature vs. culture, religion, architecture, and Eurocentric ideas of history.

-Jimmie Durham is a Native American of the Cherokee tribe.
-He moved to Geneva in 1969 and enrolled in the École des Beaux-Arts where he worked on sculpture and performance.
-In 1973 he moved back to the U.S. to become involved in the American Indian Movement as director of the International Indian Treaty Council and its representative at the United Nations, becoming the first official representative of a minority within this organization.
-In 1980 he focused his attention back to art, but remained concerned with the image of Native Americans, a theme he returns to in many of his essays.
-Durham gained notoriety within the New York art scene, but found his work was seen as “Indian art” and failed to encourage fundamental —political or artistic—discussions.
-Disappointed by this misunderstanding and by the American government’s intractable policies regarding the Indian movement, he left the U.S. in 1987 and moved to Cuernavaca, Mexico, where he was based until moving back to Europe in 1994.
+Jimmie Durham moved to Geneva in 1969 and enrolled in the École nationale supérieure des beaux-arts where he worked on sculpture and performance.
+In 1973 he moved back to the U.S. and became involved in the American Indian Movement as director of the International Indian Treaty Council and its representative before the United Nations, thus becoming the first official representative of a minority within this organization.
+In 1980, he focused his attention back to art, but remained concerned with dismantling stereotypes of American Indians that had been widely accepted and disseminated in American culture: a theme he returns to in many of his essays.
+Durham gained notoriety within the New York art scene, but found his work was seen as “Indian art” and failed to encourage fundamental —political or artistic—discussions about how American Indian history and culture have been misrepresented by others.
+Disappointed by this misunderstanding and by the American government’s intractable policies regarding the Indian movement, he left the U.S. in 1987 and moved to Cuernavaca, Mexico where he remained until his return to Europe in 1994.